Bia Limova via Pexels

 Pension Auto-Enrolment

-Commission that forms part of qualifying earnings is subject to pension auto-enrolment contributions.
-If your commission payments haven't been correctly included in pension calculations, you may have under-contributed — creating a compliance issue with The Pensions Regulator.
+Commission that forms part of qualifying earnings is subject to pension auto-enrolment contributions under The Pensions Regulator automatic enrolment requirements.
+If your commission payments and PAYE compliance haven't been correctly included in pension calculations, you may have under-contributed — creating a compliance issue with The Pensions Regulator.

 Accruals and Financial Close